AwantikaAnkushe/ADBMS/README.md

 # ADBMS
-1) Simulate or Implement of Object Oriented Databases for any organization.
+2) Implement XML database for data sharing in two website.